RRitsolution/Tier-3-AWS-web-application/README.md

 1 Bastion Host (public subnet, for secure access to private servers for configuration).

+****Note-**
+**1-I kept only 1 NAT Gateway , All private subnets Instances will be able to access interent via NAT Gatway ..Since NAT Gateway is payble servcie so I kept only one.
+2-For high availbility need to define NAT Gateway per AZ.
-⚠️ Note: Avoid enabling S3 .
+3-⚠️ Note: Avoid enabling S3 .
+4- I also ignore Load Balancer for back-end since I made Front -end server  as reverse poxy .** **to avoid Load balancer charage for demo purpose.**

-✅ This project helped me practice high availability setup and secure architecture in AWS using custom VPC.
+**✅ This project helped me practice high availability setup and secure architecture in AWS using custom VPC.****